-William T. Riley becomes the OBSSR’s acting director, and then director, after serving for more than a decade within the NIMH National Institute of Mental Health , the NHLBI National Heart, Lung and Blood Institute , and the NCI National Cancer Institute .
+William T. Riley becomes OBSSR’s acting director, and then director, after serving for more than a decade within the NIMH National Institute of Mental Health , the NHLBI National Heart, Lung and Blood Institute , and the NCI National Cancer Institute .
 He specializes in the application of digital technologies, engineering, and computer science to the behavioral and social sciences in order to improve public health research and outcomes.

 Under Dr. Riley’s leadership, the OBSSR expands its training initiatives.
 In particular, the K18 award provides funding opportunities for established scientists to gain experience in disciplines beyond their primary research fields.
-The OBSSR releases its third and current strategic plan, which expands on scientific priorities by providing a list of functions central to the OBSSR’s mission and advancement.
+The OBSSR releases its third and current strategic plan, which expands on scientific priorities by providing a list of functions central to OBSSR’s mission and advancement.

 New Dimensions of Electronic Health Records

 In collaboration with the OBSSR, the NAM National Academy of Medicine (formerly IOM Institute of Medicine ) publishes the consensus study report “Capturing Social and Behavioral Domains and Measures in Electronic Health Records.”
-This two-phase report advocates for the incorporation of social and behavioral dimensions of health into EHRs, which provide crucial information about patients to their providers.
+This two-phase report advocates for the incorporation of social and behavioral dimensions of health into electronic health records, which provide crucial information about patients to their providers.
 The OBSSR organizes an NIH meeting on this topic in 2018.

 Mobilizing Research Through mHealth

 Ever-changing technology plays a part in health management.
-The OBSSR issues a FOA Funding Opportunity Announcement to help researchers effectively evaluate mobile and wireless (mHealth) technologies.
+The OBSSR issues an FOA Funding Opportunity Announcement to help researchers effectively evaluate mobile and wireless (mHealth) technologies.
 The goal is to identify sustainable applications and spaces that can facilitate mHealth research across various settings, studies, health conditions, and populations.
 The OBSSR releases a related FOA Funding Opportunity Announcement in 2017.

 The OBSSR Holds 20th Anniversary Research Symposium

 To celebrate its 20th anniversary, the OBSSR holds a research symposium, “Healthier Lives Through Behavioral and Social Sciences.”
-The symposium showcases the OBSSR’s history, accomplishments, and goals as well as its most impactful research strides and innovative approaches to improving public health.
+The symposium showcases OBSSR’s history, accomplishments, and goals as well as its most impactful research strides and innovative approaches to improving public health.